tanyelai/neuroscience/README.md

 ***About Medical Neuroscience:*** As I mentioned before, it is one of the most comprehensive online course I have ever taken.
 I learn a lot, I forget a lot, however, it is still quite useful and significant to comprehend how medical side of neuroscience think.
 This course provides numerous insights about neuroscience. <br/>

 ***About Neurobiology:*** It cannot be considered as comprehensive if we consider medical neuroscience course load.
 It includes light-weighted and non-medical aspects of neurobiology. <br/>

+### Day 35
+I will study IELTS for 3 days.
+Time for a little break for neuroscience.